Mark Harmon: Career

-Early career

 After college, Harmon considered pursuing a career in advertising or law.
 Harmon started his career in business as a merchandising director, but soon decided to switch to acting.
 He spent much of his career portraying law enforcement and medical personnel.
 One of his first national TV appearances (other than as an athlete) was in a commercial for Kellogg's Product 19 cereal with his father, Tom Harmon, its longstanding TV spokesman.
 Thanks to his sister Kristin's in-laws, Ozzie Nelson and Harriet Nelson, he landed his first job as an actor in an episode of Ozzie's Girls.
 This was followed by guest roles in episodes of Adam-12, Police Woman, and Emergency! in mid-1975.
 He also performed in "905-Wild", a backdoor pilot episode for a series about two L.A.
 County Animal Control Officers which did not sell.
 Producer/creator Jack Webb, who was the packager of both series, later cast Harmon in Sam, a short-lived 1978 series about an LAPD officer and his K-9 partner.
-Before this, Harmon received an Emmy nomination for Outstanding Supporting Actor in a Miniseries or a Movie for his performance as Robert Dunlap in the TV movie Eleanor and Franklin: The White House Years.
+Before this, Harmon received an Emmy nomination for Outstanding Supporting Actor in a Miniseries or a Movie for his performance as Robert Dunlap in the television film Eleanor and Franklin: The White House Years.
 In 1978, he appeared in three episodes of the mini-series, Centennial, as Captain John MacIntosh, an honorable Union cavalry officer.

 During the mid- to late-1970s, Harmon made guest appearances on TV series, including Laverne & Shirley, Delvecchio, The Hardy Boys/Nancy Drew Mysteries, and had supporting roles in the feature films Comes a Horseman (1978) and Beyond the Poseidon Adventure (1979).
 He then landed a co-starring role on the 1979 action series 240-Robert as Deputy Dwayne Thibideaux.
 The series centered around the missions of the Los Angeles County Sheriff's Department Emergency Services Detail, but was also short-lived.

 In 1980, Harmon gained a regular role in the prime time soap opera Flamingo Road, in which he played Fielding Carlisle, the husband of Morgan Fairchild's character.
 Despite initially good ratings, the series was canceled after two seasons.
 Following its cancellation, he landed the role of Dr. Robert Caldwell on the series St. Elsewhere in 1983.
 Harmon appeared in the show for almost three seasons before leaving in early 1986 when his character contracted HIV through unprotected intercourse, one of the first instances where a major recurring television character contracted the virus (the character's subsequent off-screen death from AIDS would be mentioned two years later).
 In the mid-1980s, Harmon also became the spokesperson for Coors Regular beer, appearing in television commercials for them.